cmharlow/geonames-reconcile/README.md

 To do so, go to this webpage and register: http://www.geonames.org/login

+- Once you have your GeoNames username, create an environment variable on your computer with your Geonames username as so:
+	- Open the Command Line Interface of your choice (Terminal on is default on a Mac)
+	- Type in $ export GEONAMES_USERNAME="username" (replacing username with your username)
+	- You may need to restart your terminal window, but probably not.
-- Once you have your GeoNames username, go ahead and clone/download/get a copy of this code repository on your computer.
+- Go ahead and clone/download/get a copy of this code repository on your computer.
-- Open up reconcile.py and add your username to the variable declaration on line 35 (e.g. geonames_username = 'my_user_name').
-Save the file on your computer.
-- In the Command Line Interface of your choice (Terminal on my Mac), cd to the directory where you downloaded this code and type in: python reconcile.py --debug (you don't need to use debug but this is helpful for knowing what this service is up to while you are working with it).
+- In the Command Line Interface, change to the directory where you downloaded this code (cd directory/with/code/ )
+- Type in: python reconcile.py --debug (you don't need to use debug but this is helpful for knowing what this service is up to while you are working with it).
 - You should see a screen telling you that the service is 'Running on http://0.0.0.0:5000/'.
-- Leaving that terminal window open, go start up OpenRefine (however you normally go about it).
+- Leaving that terminal window open and the service running, go start up OpenRefine (however you normally go about it).
 Open a project in OpenRefine.
 - On the column you would like to reconcile with GeoNames, click on the arrow at the top, choose 'Reconcile' > 'Start Reconciling...'
 - Click on the 'Add Standard Service' button in the bottom left corner.
 - Now enter the URL that the local service is running on - if you've changed nothing in the code except your GeoNames API username, it should be 'http://0.0.0.0:5000/reconcile'.
 Click Add Service.